ctyvx784/backend_readme/README.md

 Our backend server is optimized for deployment as docker.
 Therefore, to mount this backend server on your local machine, recommend to install the [`Docker Desktop`](https://www.docker.com/products/docker-desktop/).

 ### 2.2 Dependency Services
-[docker-services](https://github.com/redwit-dev/docker-services) must be installed before installing the server.
+Our [docker-services](https://github.com/redwit-dev/docker-services) must be installed before installing the server.
 Redis, Mysql services are mandatory in the local environment and the rest are optional.
 You can view the list of services of  [docker-services](https://github.com/redwit-dev/docker-services) in the `docker-compose.yaml`.

 ### 2.3.
 Repository
 Download this project through the git clone command